Elena Lagadinova: Political career

-A Party Cadre assigned to oversee Lagadinova attempted to politically influence the Bulgarian Academy of Science's research program, an action which prompted Lagadinova to write a letter to Soviet Premier Leonid Brezhnev.
-In her letter, she raised concerns over the Party Cadre's lack of technical expertise interfering with her research efforts and made recommendations for the Soviet Union.
+In the late 1960s a Party cadre assigned to oversee Lagadinova's work attempted to politically influence the Bulgarian Academy of Science's research program, an action that prompted Lagadinova to write a letter to Soviet Premier Leonid Brezhnev.
+In her letter, she raised concerns over the Party cadre's lack of technical expertise, which interfered with her research efforts.
 Her letter was intercepted by Todor Zhivkov, the General Secretary of the Bulgarian Communist Party.
-In 1968, Zhivkov coerced Lagadinova to accept a position as the Secretary of the Fatherland Front and president of the Committee of the Bulgarian Women's Movement.
+In 1968, Lagadinova was made Secretary of the Fatherland Front and president of the Committee of the Bulgarian Women's Movement.

 The Bulgarian Politburo wished to promote education to ensure the incorporation of women into the formal labour market.
-The country passed laws that supported the formal training of women in many previously male dominated fields such as engineering and reduced women's dependence on men, through legalizing abortion services and relaxing divorce laws.
-By 1965, Bulgaria was projected to have the most women in the workforce in the world.
-These policies resulted in a decrease in the birth rate, which raised concerns for the future labour supply of the state.
+The country passed laws that supported the formal training of women in many previously male dominated fields such as engineering, and reduced women's dependence on men by legalizing abortion services and relaxing divorce laws.
+By 1965, Bulgaria was projected to have the world's greatest percentage of women in the paid workforce.
+These policies resulted in a decrease in the birth rate, which raised concerns about the state's future supply of labour.
 The state believed that Lagadinova's background in science would aid the state in devising a solution to the declining population.
-Many government officials began to consider outlawing abortion, like neighboring Romania in order to boost the birth rate.
+Many government officials began to consider outlawing abortion, as neighboring Romania had done, in order to boost the birth rate.